OrensteinLab/GreedyMini/README.md

 ### Loading the Minimizers to Memory

 We provide the Python notebook `load_order.ipynb` and a minimizer order `example_minimizer.bin` located in the folder `minimizer loading example`.
 The notebook showcases how to load a minimizer to memory and print the order of each k-mer.
 For C++, we reccomend looking at the functions `load_order()` and `load_vector_from_file()` located in `code/tools.cpp`.

+## Contact
+In case of issues with the tool, you may contact us at tziony.i@gmail.com.